avg-coder-sms/DSAI-3202-LABS/ANSWERS.md

 ## Summary

 This solution demonstrates a production-ready, distributed system to explore mazes in parallel using Celery and RabbitMQ.
-We addressed all parts of the question by implementing a robust task queue system and performance comparison logic.

-# Questione3: Maze Explorer Performance Analysis (Static Maze)
+# Question 3: Maze Explorer Performance Analysis (Static Maze)

 ## Experiment Setup
 - **Maze Type**: Static